hedgeyedev/Developer-Applicant-Exercise/README.md

         * If you are Ruby, JavaScript, and web development savvy, it shouldn't take you that long.
 A sample implementation, sans specs, is less than 100 lines of text total.
         * Don't get caught up on styling, that's what designers are for.
         * Be careful with Twitter's rate limiting while testing.
+        * Since Twitter retired the public_timeline, getting the last 20 entries is harder than it used to be.
+I suggest something like https://github.com/intridea/tweetstream for ruby for access to sample (https://stream.twitter.com/1.1/statuses/sample.json).
 6. Commit and Push your code to your fork
 7. Send a pull request, we will review your code and get back to you.
 If your GitHub profile does not include your name, please include your name in the pull request.